Sir George Stokes, 1st Baronet: Creeping flow

-Stokes's work on fluid motion and viscosity led to his calculating the terminal velocity for a sphere falling in a viscous medium.
+Stokes' work on fluid motion and viscosity led to his calculating the terminal velocity for a sphere falling in a viscous medium.
 This became known as Stokes' law.
 He derived an expression for the frictional force (also called drag force) exerted on spherical objects with very small Reynolds numbers.

-His work is the basis of the falling sphere viscometer, in which the fluid is stationary in a vertical glass tube.
+Stokes' work is the basis of the falling sphere viscometer, in which the fluid is stationary in a vertical glass tube.
 A sphere of known size and density is allowed to descend through the liquid.
 If correctly selected, it reaches terminal velocity, which can be measured by the time it takes to pass two marks on the tube.
 Electronic sensing can be used for opaque fluids.
-Knowing the terminal velocity, the size and density of the sphere, and the density of the liquid, Stokes's law can be used to calculate the viscosity of the fluid.
+Knowing the terminal velocity, the size and density of the sphere, and the density of the liquid, Stokes' law can be used to calculate the viscosity of the fluid.
 A series of steel ball bearings of different diameters is normally used in the classic experiment to improve the accuracy of the calculation.
 The school experiment uses glycerine as the fluid, and the technique is used industrially to check the viscosity of fluids used in processes.

 The same theory explains why small water droplets (or ice crystals) can remain suspended in air (as clouds) until they grow to a critical size and start falling as rain (or snow and hail).
 Similar use of the equation can be made in the settlement of fine particles in water or other fluids.

-The CGS unit of kinematic viscosity was named "stokes" in recognition of his work.
+The stokes, the CGS unit of kinematic viscosity, was named in recognition of his work.

-Light
+Optics

-Perhaps his best-known researches are those which deal with the wave theory of light.
+Perhaps Stokes' best-known researches are those which deal with the wave theory of light.
 His optical work began at an early period in his scientific career.
 His first papers on the aberration of light appeared in 1845 and 1846, and were followed in 1848 by one on the theory of certain bands seen in the spectrum.

-In 1849 he published a long paper on the dynamical theory of diffraction, in which he showed that the plane of polarisation must be perpendicular to the direction of propagation.
-Two years later he discussed the colours of thick plates.
+In 1849, Stokes published a long paper on the dynamical theory of diffraction, in which he showed that the plane of polarisation must be perpendicular to the direction of propagation.
+Two years later, he discussed the colours of thick plates.

 Stokes also investigated George Airy's mathematical description of rainbows.
 Airy's findings involved an integral that was awkward to evaluate.
 Stokes expressed the integral as a divergent series, which were little understood.
-However, by cleverly truncating the series (i.e., ignoring all except the first few terms of the series), Stokes obtained an accurate approximation to the integral that was far easier to evaluate than the integral itself.
-Stokes's research on asymptotic series led to fundamental insights about such series.
+However, by cleverly truncating the series (i.e., ignoring all except the first few terms of the series), He obtained an accurate approximation to the integral that was far easier to evaluate than the integral itself.
+Stokes' research on asymptotic series led to fundamental insights about such series.